VikParuchuri/marker/README.md

 - Set your torch device in the `local.env` file.
 For example, `TORCH_DEVICE=cuda` or `TORCH_DEVICE=mps`.  `cpu` is the default.
   - If using GPU, set `INFERENCE_RAM` to your GPU VRAM (per GPU).
 For example, if you have 16 GB of VRAM, set `INFERENCE_RAM=16`.
-  - Depending on your document types, marker's average memory usage per task can vary.
+  - Depending on your document types, marker's average memory usage per task can vary slightly.
 You can configure `VRAM_PER_TASK` to adjust this if you notice tasks failing with GPU out of memory errors.
 - Inspect the settings in `marker/settings.py`.
 You can override any settings in the `local.env` file, or by setting environment variables.

 ## Convert a single file